Metropolitan-Council/metc-asim-model/README.md

 ### Settings

 The settings.yml should be adjusted based on the size of the model.

+**Small Sample**

 For a small sample of 500 households, set the following:

 multiprocess: False
 num_processes: 1
 chunk_training_mode: disabled

+**Large Sample**

 For a large sample, such as the entire model region, set the following: